chusanapunn/bci_2023_intern/README.md

 * noisyecg (.mat/.csv) : 3 ecg signal with noise sample.

 * FocusC(-G)_raw (.fif) : Saved raw eeg signal file from recorded from Focus experiment done on rfc.
-288 Epochs (144 Focus, 144 Non Focus, 0.25 s per epochs.)
+288 Epochs (144 Focus, 144 Non Focus, 0.25 s per epochs. at 250 sampling rate)
  *** (note that it is not an appropriate standardize experiment) ***

 ## Scratch Folder